supercharge/docs/testing.md

 ```

 The `<testMethodName>` represents the class method that you want to test.
 AVA compares the given parameter value against the registered tests and only runs the match.

+## Ignored Files and Folders
+Boost will ignore the directories named `fixtures`, `helper` and `node_modules` when running tests.
+Boost also ignores all files if the file name starts with an underscore `_`.
+This convention lets you put helper files in the same directory as your test files.